yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `max_width` {#preview.max_width}

 Maximum preview width for images.
-Run `yazi --clear-cache` after changing this for it to take effect.
+Run `ya cache clear` after changing this for it to take effect.

 This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.

 ### `max_height` {#preview.max_height}

 Maximum preview height for images.
-Run `yazi --clear-cache` after changing this for it to take effect.
+Run `ya cache clear` after changing this for it to take effect.

 This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.